babel-utils/babel-plugin-tester/README.md

-The provided source will be transformed just like the [`code`][56] property, except the output will be _evaluated_ in the same context as the the test runner itself, meaning it has access to `expect`, `require`, etc. Use this to make advanced assertions on the output.
+The provided source will be transformed just like the [`code`][56] property, except the output will be _evaluated_ in the same context as the the test runner itself, meaning it has access to `expect`, `require`, etc.

-The test will pass unless an exception is thrown (e.g. when an `expect()` fails).
+The test will always pass unless an exception is thrown (e.g. when an `expect()` fails).

-For example, you can test that [babel-plugin-proposal-throw-expressions][48] actually throws using the following:
+Use this to make advanced assertions on the output.
+For example, you can test that [babel-plugin-proposal-throw-expressions][50] actually throws using the
+following:

 ```javascript
 {